Table of contents

 Flash sales and product drops thrive on the thrill of scarcity — a flame that burns bright and fast.
 These types of sales will lose their spark and become less effective if you run them too frequently or on a predictably consistent basis.

-This strategy is best used sparingly to boost engagement and brand awareness, reignite inactive customers, and draw in new customers with whom you can then build relationships.
+This strategy is best used sparingly to boost engagement and brand awareness, to reignite inactive customers, and to draw in new customers with whom you can then build relationships.
 Consider tying your flash sale to a specific season, time of year, or holiday to make it feel less commonplace and more extraordinary.
-Whenever you choose to run your next flash sale, be sure to keep the spirit of unpredictability and surprise that makes these sales so delightfully enticing
+Whenever you choose to run your next flash sale, be sure to keep the spirit of unpredictability and surprise that makes these sales so delightfully enticing.